kiddiedrafts/Brain-Tumor-Segmentation/README.md

 - Test Accuracy: 99.10%

 The model demonstrates excellent performance in segmenting brain tumors from MRI images, with high accuracy on both validation and test sets.

+## Requirements

+To run this project, you'll need: